kjhall01/xcast/paper.md

 # Extending XCast

 Since XCast cannot possibly implement every possible statistical and machine learning approach, it is designed to be easily extensible to new types of models.
 All a user needs to do is implement a new XCast BaseMME subclass, override its constructor method, and set its `model_type` attribute to the target machine learning model class.
 The machine learning model class must implement `.fit` and `.predict` methods that work with unlabeled, two-dimensional arrays.
 More detail is available in the XCast documentation.
-The methods currently implemented by XCast are detailed below.

 # Acknowledgements